10 Ways to Spend More Time Outdoors This Summer

 9. Start a Nature Journal

 Motivate yourself to go find new adventures in the great outdoors with a dedicated nature journal.
 Every time you go outside, jot down notes, draw quick sketches or collect mementos from your journey.
-Keeping a nature journal can be a meditative and creative experience that not only gets you outside more often, but also records great memories from all your outdoor adventures.
+Keeping a nature journal can be a meditative and creative experience that not only gets you outside more often but also records great memories from all your outdoor adventures.

 10. Make Outdoor Activities Rewarding with Primo

-However you choose to spend your time outdoors this summer, reward yourself afterwards with a glass of refreshing Primo water.
+However you choose to spend your time outdoors this summer, reward yourself afterward with a glass of refreshing Primo water.
 After all your fun in the sun, you need to keep yourself and your family hydrated, so why not turn a glass of water into a delightful treat like fruity smoothies, sweet summer lemonade, or homemade popsicles?
 Just make sure you’re always using safe and great-quality Primo!

 1Harvard T.H.
 Chan School of Public Health.
 (2022, June 24).
 Boost Your Mental Health by Spending Time Outside.
 News.
 Retrieved from https://www.hsph.harvard.edu/news/hsph-in-the-news/boost-your-mental-health-by-spending-time-outside/